sapcc/limes/docs/operators/index.md

    There should be only one instance of the collector service.
 The API service can be scaled out by simply starting additional instances with the same configuration and cluster ID.

-6. Register the public URL of the API service in the Keystone service catalog with service type `resources`.
+6. Register the public URL of the API service in the Keystone service catalog: A service with type `resources` shall point to the base path of the public URL, e.g. `https://limes.example.com/`.
+A service with type `limes-rates` shall point to the `/rates/` subpath, e.g. `https://limes.example.com/rates/`.
 Note that the API service only exposes HTTP, so you probably want to have some sort of reverse proxy in front for load balancing and TLS termination.

 ## Logging